-The unique severe temperature differences in Aizu and the autumn morning fog are the secret ingredients that bring out the sweetness of the persimmons to their limits.
+The unique severe temperature differences of Aizu and the autumn morning fog are the hidden flavors that draw out the sweetness of the persimmons to their limits.

 For those wishing for a customized tour including Aizu Mibunshikaki